 The obvious sign is being unable to become naturally lubricated through arousal, resulting in discomfort during sex, but there are other symptoms that can aid a diagnosis, such as:

-Vaginal discomfort, burning, itching and irritation
+- Vaginal discomfort, burning, itching and irritation

-An urge to urinate more often
+- An urge to urinate more often

-A “shrinking” of the vagina
+- A “shrinking” of the vagina

-A change in the surface of the vagina (becomes pale and thin)
+- A change in the surface of the vagina (becomes pale and thin)

-Frequent urinary tract infections (UTIs)
+- Frequent urinary tract infections (UTIs)

 What Are The Causes of Vaginal Dryness?

-These conditions can include medications, medicines, or antihistamines you might be taking for a cold, certain antidepressants, smoking and incorrect tampon use.
+There are a number of possible external factors that affect your body’s ability to produce the necessary mucous.
+Some of these include taking antihistamines for allergies or medicines for a cold, taking certain antidepressants, taking certain medications for uterine fibroids and endometriosis, radiation and chemotherapy treatments for cancer, smoking and incorrect tampon use.
 The body can also fight itself because of anxiety, stress, and dehydration.
-Other environmental factors may be a factor including increased use of antibiotics in food production, plastics that leach estrogen-mimicking chemicals, and the consumption of estrogen-rich foods.
+Some women struggle with vaginal dryness after childbirth and while breastfeeding.
+Those who have had their ovaries removed often struggle with this condition, and those suffering from Sjögren’s Syndrome must also deal with vaginal dryness as a result.
+Environmental factors may be a factor including increased use of antibiotics in food production, plastics that leach estrogen-mimicking chemicals, and the consumption of estrogen-rich foods.

 What Are The Hazards of Vaginal Dryness?